microverseinc/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Simple social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This project is about using MVC architecture to built a simple social media app where users can follow each other, make a post, like and comment on each others' posts.

 ## Built With